Kong/docs.konghq.com/app/contributing/community-expectations.md

 no_version: true
 ---

-This section outlines our primary community expectations.
+This section outlines our community expectations around inclusive language and accessibility.

 ## Inclusive language

 Use inclusive language that does not exclude groups.
 Be aware of how impactful language is, and use it with care.
-We will not except contributions that

 See: [Microsoft's Bias-free communication](https://docs.microsoft.com/en-us/style-guide/bias-free-communication).